FerrariAndrea/AlfredTheRealButler/README.md

 - The Robot is equipped with a Raspberry which was properly configured for this purpose.
 - MQTT and CoAp are used in this project as described in the objective of this project.
 - The Virtual Environment that was used to test the robot *in a virtual environment* was developed by *Pierfrancesco Soffritti* (https://pierfrancescosoffritti.com/), currently working for Google.
+- Frontend is developed entirely in NodeJS
+- SCRUM was used as method for organizing our work.
+All our Sprints are available to be consulted.
+We reached the final stage of the project in a *incremental way*.

 ## Virtual Environment Instructions